Harlow: Redevelopment and expansion

-Since becoming a new town, Harlow has undergone several stages of expansion, the first of which was the "mini expansion" that was created by the building of the Sumners and Katherines estates in the mid-to-late seventies to the west of the existing town.
-Since then Harlow has further expanded with the Church Langley estate completed in 2005, and its newest neighbourhood Newhall has completed the first stage of its development, with the second stage underway in 2013.
+Since becoming a new town, Harlow has undergone several stages of expansion beyond the 1947 masterplan, starting with the Sumners and Katherines estates in the 1970s to the west of the town.
+Since then, Harlow has further expanded with the Church Langley estate completed in 2005, and the Newhall development built in the early 2000s.
 The Harlow Gateway Scheme, also completed, first involved the relocation of the Harlow Football Stadium and the building of a new hotel, apartments and a restaurant adjacent to Harlow Town railway station.
-Phase 2 of this scheme involved the construction of 530 eco-homes on the former sports centre site and the building of the Harlow Leizurezone adjacent to the town's college in the early 2010s.
+Phase 2 of this scheme involved the construction of 530 eco-homes on the former sports centre site and the building of the Harlow Leisurezone adjacent to the town's college in the early 2010s.

-Other major developments under consideration include both a northern and southern bypass of the town, and significant expansion to the north, following the completed expansion to the east.
-The Harlow North plans, currently awaiting permission, involve an extension of the town across the floodplains on the town's northern border, into neighbouring Hertfordshire.
-The plan was supported by former MP Bill Rammell, all three political groups on Harlow Council, and the East of England Regional Assembly.
-It is opposed by Hertfordshire County Council, East Herts Council, Mark Prisk, MP for Hertford and Stortford in whose constituency the development would be, and all the parishes concerned.
-The opposition is coordinated by a local group based in neighbouring East Hertfordshire.
-An attempt to have Harlow North designated an "Eco Town" was rejected by the Minister for Housing, Caroline Flint MP, in April 2008.